cdeck3r/BilderSkript/docs_site/content/post/project.md

 * train a computer to identify objects within still images
 * define a metric of interestingness from the sequence of recognized objects
 * extract interesting images and compile a lecture notebook from which ultimately creates the BilderSkript

+### Research Questions

+BilderSkript relies on widely available open-source ML software.
+However, there are a couple of interesting research questions on the way.

+* **How to automate image preprocessing?** - Image recording activity does not happen in a controlled environment, i.e. lecture rooms changes, light varies, camera postions are not fixed (resulting in varying field of views), varying colors of background, cloths etc.
+* **Transfer learning?** - object identfication ... trained on labeled data from one lecture, apply model to different lecture ... relates to transfer learning?